 We have porter help to assist us throughout the trip and to keep our high camps supplied, giving us maximum time and energy for the climbing.

 This region is of a similar latitude to the southern Pyrenees, so the peaks feel much higher than those of a comparable altitude in the Himalaya or Andes (where the level of glaciation is up to 1000m higher).
 Their remoteness and untapped mountaineering potential gives the mountains of Kyrgyzstan a unique attraction.
-We try to ensure that the areas we visit have a variety of objectives, including many less technical peaks which can be climbed by people with normal alpine skills and a good level of fitness.
+We try to ensure that the areas we visit have a variety of objectives, including many less technical peaks which can be climbed by people with more basic alpine skills and a good level of fitness.

 As a note, we also feel that an essential part of the expedition is to blend in many of the cultural aspects of Kyrgyzstan that is so rich and colourful during our stay.
-Everyone will get the chance to stay at least one night in a yurt during the trip.
+Everyone will get the chance to stay at least two nights in a yurt during the trip.

-We will be using 6WD off-road vehicles to reach Base Camp and when we are there we will make the camp as comfortable as possible, with one tent per person, a cook tent and a comfortable mess tent.
+We will be using a 6WD off-road vehicle to reach Base Camp and when we are there we will make the camp as comfortable as possible, with one tent per person, a cook tent and a comfortable mess tent.
 We take fresh fruit, vegetables and meat with us (which usually walks in by itself!) but vegetarians are also very well catered for.
 The standard of Base Camp cooking is usually excellent.
 There is no need to bring any supplementary food but some people like to have a supply of muesli/energy bars in reserve or the odd treat of chocolate etc.

 An important consideration for all our trips - it is a sad fact that today many of the world's finest mountain areas are conflict zones but thankfully Kyrgyzstan still remains a safe, democratic country with tourism as one of its main industries.